iq-motion-control/iq-module-communication-doc/docs/control_center_docs/servo_module_getting_started.rst

 Communication Configuration
 *******************************
 Vertiq's servo firmware supports all supported :ref:`hobby_protocol`.
 Your module's target communication protocol can be configured in the
 General tab under the *Communication* parameter.
-This parameter can be Standard PWM, a OneShot protocol, MultiShot, or a DShot protocol.

 .. image:: ../_static/control_center_pics/servo_getting_started/servo_comms_param.png

-The module's behavior when controlled with hobby protocols is defined by the *Servo Mode*, *Unit maximum*, and *Unit maximum* parameters, all available in the General tab.
+The module's behavior when controlled with hobby protocols is defined by the *Servo Mode*, *Unit maximum*, and *Unit minimum* parameters, all available in the General tab.

 .. image:: ../_static/control_center_pics/servo_getting_started/servo_servo_config.png